uibk-dps-teaching/ps_cpp_2020/assignment1/README.md

 You are *not* allowed to use code from other people participating in this course.
 Always state the origin of non-original code and ideas.

-It is recommend to be familiar Git to understand the intensions behind the following commands.
+It is recommend to be familiar with Git to understand the intensions behind the following commands.

 ## `lit`